-Note: If you experience problems after connecting a SCSI device, see the troubleshooting information in Chapter 6 for possible solutions.
+Note: If you experience problems after connecting a SCSI device, see Chapter 6, "Troubleshooting," for possible solutions.

 Expanding memory

 The random-access memory (RAM) in your computer can be expanded.
 Installing additional RAM adds more memory chips to your computer and expands its capabilities.
 The Technical Information booklet that came with your computer describes how additional memory can be installed in your Power Macintosh.